 Extracurricular activities will provide you with great experiences that might come in handy when it's time to write scholarship essays.
-Your participation in some clubs or organizations could also help you find or gain eligibility for certain scholarship opportunities.
+Your participation in some clubs, organizations, jobs, and internships could also help you find or gain eligibility for certain scholarship opportunities.